hapax/hapax.github.io/assets/simple-physics.md

 ##### 2.1.
 Dimensional analysis <a id="sec-2-1" name="sec-2-1"></a>

 Physics involve measuring physical systems.
-The *dimension* of a measurement is property of a system probed by the measurement.
+The *dimension* of a measurement is the physical property of a system probed by the measurement.
 Basic examples include *length* ($L$), *time* ($T$) and *mass* ($M$).
 We use brackets $[\cdot]$ to extract the dimension from a measurement, so that for instance